-- Be a national of an EU member state, EEA member state or Switzerland - Be a family member of one of the above, with permission to remain in the State as a family member of such person under the European Communities (Free Movement of Persons) Regulations 2006 and 2008 and EU Treaty rights provisions - Have refugee status
+- · Be a national of an EEA member state or Switzerland - Be a family member of one of the above, with permission to remain in the State as a family member of such person under the provisions of the European Communities (Free Movement of Persons) Regulations 2006 and 2008 - · Have refugee status - Have permission to remain in the State by virtue of marriage to, or civil partnership with, an Irish national living here or be the dependent child of a person with such permission

 In addition, certain non-EEA nationals may apply for a student grant if they have a particular type of leave or permission to live in the State.
-See the website studentfinance.ie for details.
+See the website susi.ie for details.